LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

-As can be seen, when a P2P match is created or ended, the user jumps from experiencing a Compound rate to the optimized P2P APY offered by Morpho.
+As can be seen, when a P2P match is created or ended, the user jumps from experiencing a Compound rate to the optimized P2P APY offered by LQG.
 Many questions arise.
 How do we track the P2P APY, and how is it chosen?
 There is often an imbalance between the number of suppliers and borrowers, how to select who will be matched?
 Is the matching engine fully scalable?